CLOCTools/lds-ctrl-est/README.md

 If the `vcpkg install` command fails, you may want to upgrade your system (e.g., `apt update`, `apt upgrade`) and try again.

+## Python bindings
+With the `LDSCTRLEST_BUILD_PYTHON` setting (on by default) and the `pybind11` submodule initialized, you can build Python bindings.
+You will probably want to specify the version of Python to use by adding a `-DPYTHON_EXECUTABLE=$(python -c "import sys; print(sys.executable)")` argument to the CMake cache generation command (the first one).
+The Python statement should automatically use the version of Python in the active environment.
+If that doesn't work (in an IDE, for instance), just specify the full path.

+The bindings need to be generated just once per Python version.
+Once the build is complete, navigate to the `[build location]/python` folder and run `pip install .` to make it importable anywhere for your current environment.

 # Reporting Issues
 If you encounter bugs when using this library or have specific feature requests that you believe fall within the stated scope of this project, please [open an issue on GitHub](https://github.com/stanley-rozell/lds-ctrl-est/issues) and use an appropriate issue template where possible.
 You may also fork the repository and submit pull-requests with your suggested changes.